KarolBunikowski/chess-vision/README.md

-# chess-vision
 # Chess Vision

+## Overview

-Chess Vision is a project that aims to detect and analyze chess boards and pieces from images.
-Using trained models, the project can identify the positions of chess pieces on a board and convert this information into the standard Forsyth-Edwards Notation (FEN).
-This FEN can then be used to analyze the game on platforms like Lichess.
+Chess Vision is an innovative project designed to recognize and analyze chess boards and pieces through images.
+Utilizing machine learning models, the system can accurately identify the positions of chess pieces on a board and translate this data into Forsyth-Edwards Notation (FEN).
+This FEN can subsequently be used for in-depth game analysis on platforms such as Lichess.

-## Features
+## Key Features

-- **Chessboard Corner Detection**: Detects the four corners of a chessboard in an image.
+- **Corner Detection**: Pinpoints the four corners of a chessboard within an image.
-- **Chess Piece Detection**: Identifies the chess pieces on a board.
+- **Piece Identification**: Recognizes individual chess pieces on the board.
-- **FEN Generation**: Converts the detected chessboard state into a FEN string.
+- **FEN Conversion**: Transforms the identified board state into a FEN string.
-- **Lichess Integration**: Opens a Lichess board analysis page using the detected FEN.
+- **Lichess Compatibility**: Directly opens a Lichess board analysis page using the generated FEN.

-## Usage
+## How to Use

+### Image to Lichess

-1. **Image to Lichess**: Convert an image of a chessboard to a Lichess board analysis link.
-This function reads an image of a chessboard, detects the pieces on it, converts the detections to FEN representation, and then opens a Lichess board analysis page using the detected FEN.
+This feature allows you to convert an image of a chessboard into a Lichess board analysis link.
+It performs the following steps:

+1. Reads an image of a chessboard.
+2. Detects the pieces present.
+3. Converts these detections into FEN format.
+4. Opens a Lichess board analysis page using the FEN.

-## Configuration
+## Configuration Settings

-The project uses a configuration file (`config.ini`) to store global parameters and model paths.
-The configuration contains:
+The project employs a configuration file (`config.ini`) to manage global parameters and model paths.
+The configuration includes:

-- **GLOBAL_PARAMS**: Parameters for each chess piece type.
+- **Global Parameters**: Specific settings for each type of chess piece.
-- **MODELS**: Paths to the trained models for chessboard corner prediction and chess piece prediction.
+- **Model Paths**: Locations of the trained models for corner and piece detection.

 ## Dependencies

+The project relies on the following libraries:

 - `ultralytics`
 - `IPython`